freeCodeCamp/freeCodeCamp/guide/english/sql/sql-count-function/index.md

 ![image-1](https://github.com/SteveChevalier/guide-images/blob/master/count05.JPG?raw=true)

+There may be times you only want to count unique values for each Grouped field.
+A Count Distinct would be used in this instance.

 As with all of these things there is much more to it, so please see the manual for your database manager and have fun trying different tests yourself.